logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 ##### Check Logz.io for your events

-Give your events some time to get from your system to ours, and then open [Metrics dashboard](https://app.logz.io/#/dashboard/metrics/discover?).
+Give your events some time to get from your system to ours, and then open the [Metrics dashboard](https://app.logz.io/#/dashboard/metrics/discover?).

 ##### Filter the metrics by labels

-Once the metrics are in Logz.io, you can query requited metrics using labels.
+Once the metrics are in Logz.io, you can query the required metrics using labels.
 Each metric has the following labels:

 | App Metrics parameter name | Description | Logz.io parameter name |
 |---|---|---|